 - 2 x Exams (1 on health and Performance and 1 on Body Systems) 60% - 1 x written 6 week Personal Exercise Programme (PEP) 10% - 3 x Practical Sports activities worth 10% each.
 (30%) 2 Individual Sports and 1 Team or 2 team and 1 individual.
-There are a huge range of sports to choose from to cater to every students interests.
+There are a huge range of sports to choose from to cater to every students' interests.

-Participation in Extra-curricular clubs at school or in the community to build on your skills for the practical course component.

-Sporting fixtures and competitions against other schools
+- Participation in Extra-curricular clubs - Taking part in at least 1 sport to a good standard outside of school. - · Sporting fixtures and competitions against other schools

-- AS/A Level Sport and Physical Education
+- A Level Sport and Physical Education

 - BTEC Sport Level 3

 - BTEC Sport Science Level 3

 - Apprenticeships and employment in the sports industry

 - Coaching qualifications